This Week in Tech News: 14 Stories You Need to See

 News provided byPR Newswire

-A roundup of the most newsworthy tech announcements from PR Newswire this week, including a health coaching tool, cinematic AR glasses and a virtual community kitchen.
+A roundup of the most newsworthy tech announcements from PR Newswire this week, including our own expanded AI suite, new molecular tech to authenticate spirits and AstroRad's space radiation vest.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.